How Much Toothpaste Should You Use?

 When it comes to your teeth, you can never be too careful about exhibiting precise and proper dental hygiene.
 Many people do not realize that their teeth is one of the most vital parts of their overall health.
 Your quality of life depends heavily on keeping them in tip top shape!

 Everybody knows that one of the best ways to maintain healthy teeth is with regular brushing.
 A high quality, soft bristled toothbrush and well formulated toothpaste are the most important weapons in your dental hygiene arsenal.
-However, it’s not as simple as just slathering any amount of tooth paste on the brush and getting primo cycle down to business.
+However, it’s not as simple as just slathering any amount of tooth paste on the brush and getting down to business.
 There are many fine details of brushing that can be honed for optimal results, including motion, pressure, time spent in one location, and more.

 One of the most frequently asked questions, and the one that typically generates the most confusion is about the amount of toothpaste you use.
 Is there an optimal amount of toothpaste?
 If so, what is it?
 Like most dentistry, it is more of an exact science than it might seem.
 It turns out that not only is there an optimal amount of toothpaste to be using but, unfortunately, its unlikely that you are currently using that amount!